KirtiJha/langgraph-mcp-studio/README.md

 3. Type your question or request
 4. Watch as the AI executes tools and provides responses
 5. Expand the "Tools Used" section to see detailed execution information

+### Converting APIs to MCP Servers

+1. Navigate to the "API to MCP" tab
+2. Click "Build New API to MCP Server"
+3. Fill in the API details:
+   - **API Name**: A friendly name for your API
+   - **Base URL**: The base URL of the REST API
+   - **Endpoints**: Define the API endpoints and their parameters
+4. Generate the MCP server code
+5. The generated server will be saved and can be started directly from the interface

 ## Configuration